jemma7/HometaskCypress/README.md

 1. CD in in the working folder and generate package.json with the following command _npm init_

-2. Install cypress 10.3.0 version with the following command _npm install cypress_
+2. Install cypress 10.3.0 version with the following command _npm install cypress --save-dev_

 **Tasks**